hardi17/StarterPatternDemo/README.md

   - Starter pattern

-## Contributing to Learn to write good code in kotlin using starter pattern
+## Contributing to Learn writting good code in kotlin using starter pattern

 Just make pull request.
 You are in!